StickyMoosh/SouthernSmallsGov/index.md

-## Welcome to GitHub Pages
+## Welcome to The Official, Government-Made Website for the Republic of Southern Smalls.

-You can use the [editor on GitHub](https://github.com/StickyMoosh/SouthernSmallsGov/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+This is for our [Discord Server](https://discord.gg/B9qtuwY), which is the first actual democracy in the Biggie Smalls empire.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.